marielgh/marielgh.github.io/projects.md

 * [New York City Taxi Trip Duration](nyctaxi.md)

    The goal is building a model that predicts the total ride duration of taxi trips in New York City.
 The dataset includes pickup time, geo-coordinates, number of passengers, and several other variables.
-This project was part of a competition hosted in Kaggle.
+This project originates from my participation in a competition hosted by Kaggle.

 * [Box-Plots for Education](boxplots.md)

    This project features a multi-class-multi-label classification problem.
 The goal is attaching canonical labels to the freeform text in school budget items, which helps to compare budget or expenditure data across districts.
-This project was part of a competition hosted in DrivenData.
+This project originates from my participation in a competition hosted by DrivenData.

 * [Government Spending Contracts](gov.md)